rust-nostr/nostr/crates/nwc/README.md

 NWC client and zapper backend for Nostr apps

+## Notifications Support

+NWC supports real-time payment notifications as specified in NIP-47.

+This allows applications to receive instant updates when payments are sent or received.
+See [`examples/notifications.rs`](examples/notifications.rs) for a simple example of how to use this feature.

 ## Changelog

 All notable changes to this library are documented in the [CHANGELOG.md](CHANGELOG.md).